hyung-hwan/qse/qse/doc/page/awk-lang.md

 ### Strings ###

 A string is enclosed in a pair of double quotes or single quotes.

+A character in a string encosed in the double-quotes can be preceeded with a back-slash to change the meaning of the character.

+\\
+\a
+\b
+\uXXXX
+\UXXXXXXXX

+There are no escaping sequences supported for a string enclosed in the single quotes.
+For that reason, you can't specify the single quote itself within a single-quoted string.

 ### Regular Expressions ###